New trailer for Harry and Meghan series appears to use unrelated press footage

 “I was terrified, I didn’t want history to repeat itself.”

-However, one of the clips shown to illustrate his words appears to be actually of members of the press awaiting TV star Katie Price arriving outside Crawley Magistrates Court.
+However, one of the clips shown to illustrate his words appears to be actually of members of the press awaiting TV star Katie Price arriving outside Crawley Magistrates Court, where the former glamour model was handed a 16-month suspended sentence for drink-driving last December.

+Freelance videojournalist Marc Ward said: “It’s a completely bizarre use of clips.
+One of them in the trailer shows me outside Crawley Magistrates Court.”

 Another part of the trailer shows photographers huddling around a car as Meghan says, referring to the royal household, “I realised they are never going to protect you”.

-Rather than depicting the royal couple being hounded, the clip seems to be of Donald Trump’s former lawyer Michael Cohen being photographed.
+Rather than depicting the royal couple being hounded, the clip seems to be of Donald Trump’s former lawyer Michael Cohen being photographed leaving his apartment in New York to serve jail time for financial crimes and lying to the US Congress.

 At another point in the teaser, Harry says: “There’s a hierarchy of the family, you know, there’s leaking, but there’s also planting of stories.
 It’s a dirty game” as a photo of the royal family at the Trooping the Colour in 2019 is shown followed by photos of photographers.